tidev/ti.barcode/android/documentation/index.md

 * overlay[view]: The view to lay on top of the camera activity.
 * keepOpen[boolean]: Whether or not to keep the barcode scanner open after a barcode is recognized.
 Defaults to false.
 When set to true, "success" will fire once every time a barcode is recognized, up to two times per second.
 As such, it can fire multiple times for a single barcode!
 * acceptedFormats[int[]]: An optional array of int constants detailing which barcode formats are accepted.
 Defaults to all formats.
 Check out the "Barcode Format Constants" section below to see the available int constants.
+* showInfotext[boolean]: Show the result at the bottom of the scan window.
+Defaults to false.

 ### parse([args])
 Parses a blob image for barcodes.
 Takes one required argument, a dictionary containing any of the following properties: